MeltingDiamond/TBMM/README.md

 - [ ] Show a prompt to download and setup correct version of The Bibites when choosing a mod.
 This will set it up in such a way that it is integrated into TBMMs files and can be reused for other mods made for the same version.
 - [ ] Add check to mods that displays if they have compatebility issue with other mods.
 - [ ] Dark mode???????
-### The roadmap
+### The roadmap (-> indicates current released)
--> 0.05 is the first alpha, which was filled with bugs.
+0.05 is the first alpha, which was filled with bugs.

-Version 0.06 will include automatically downloading bibites when you install a mod, hide mods that are not made for the selected game version and bugfixes.
+-> 0.06 will include automatically downloading bibites when you install a mod, hide mods that are not made for the selected game version and bugfixes.

 Version 0.06.1 Rewrite the code for TBMM.
 This is to make it easier to work with TBMM in the future and no new functionality will be added.